hershel-theodore-layton/simple-web-token/README.md

 If you are running a build of hhvm@next at or after [this commit](https://github.com/facebook/hhvm/commit/9ec4a4400535521c74ebc9db47dcdf7b9785a2bc) from October 2023.
 You can pass a native wrapper with a pure context.

+The latest release Oxygen is able to run on hhvm@next.
+This version of `sha256_native` `return hash('sha256', $data, true);` is now pure.
+You can create a pure version of `sha256_native` and hash your tokens ever so slightly faster.

 ### License

 This code is licensed under the [MIT License](./LICENSE), but note,